Harsha754-ml/VTUScraper/README.md

    python vtu.py
    ```
 2. Choose an option:
-   - **Option 1**: Single USN (for your own result)
+   - **Option 1**: Single USN (for your own result) - Manual CAPTCHA entry
-   - **Option 2**: Multiple USNs (for fetching results for friends)
+   - **Option 2**: Multiple USNs (for fetching results for friends) - Manual CAPTCHA entry
+   - **Option 3**: Single USN with Auto CAPTCHA - Attempts to automatically solve CAPTCHA
+   - **Option 4**: Multiple USNs with Auto CAPTCHA - Attempts to automatically solve CAPTCHA
-3. For single USN:
+3. For manual CAPTCHA options (1 & 2):
-   - Enter your University Seat Number (USN) when prompted.
+   - Enter your University Seat Number(s) when prompted.
    - An image file named `captcha.jpg` will be created and opened.
 Enter the CAPTCHA text from the image.
    - The script will then fetch and display your results.
-4. For multiple USNs:
+4. For auto CAPTCHA options (3 & 4):
-   - Enter multiple USNs separated by commas (e.g., `1VA23CS001,1VA23CS002,1VA23CS003`)
-   - An image file named `captcha.jpg` will be created and opened.
-Enter the CAPTCHA text from the image.
+   - Enter your University Seat Number(s) when prompted.
+   - The script will attempt to automatically read the CAPTCHA using OCR.
+   - If auto-solving fails, it will fall back to manual entry.
-   - The script will fetch and display results for all USNs with a summary at the end.
+   - The script will then fetch and display your results.

 ## How It Works